vercel/next.js/packages/next/README.md

 The `ctx` object is equivalent to the one received in all [`getInitialProps`](#fetching-data-and-component-lifecycle) hooks, with one addition:

 - `renderPage` (`Function`) a callback that executes the actual React rendering logic (synchronously).
-It's useful to decorate this function in order to support server-rendering wrappers like Aphrodite's [`renderStatic`](https://github.com/Khan/aphrodite#server-side-rendering)
+It's useful to decorate this function in order to support server-rendering wrappers like Aphrodite's [`renderStatic`](https://github.com/Khan/aphrodite#server-side-rendering).

 #### Customizing `renderPage`

 🚧 It should be noted that the only reason you should be customizing `renderPage` is for usage with css-in-js libraries that need to wrap the application to properly work with server-rendering. 🚧

-- It takes as argument an options object for further customization
+- It takes as argument an options object for further customization.

 ```js
 import Document from 'next/document'